biodatlab/ec-raft/README.md

-# EC-RAFT: Automated Generation of Clinical Trial Eligibility Criteria through Retrieval-Augmented Fine-Tuning
+## EC-RAFT: Automated Generation of Clinical Trial Eligibility Criteria through Retrieval-Augmented Fine-Tuning

-This repository contains the implementation of EC-RAFT (ACL 2025 findings), a method that utilizes Retrieval-Augmented Fine-Tuning (RAFT) to generate structured and cohesive **eligibility criteria** directly from clinical trial titles and descriptions.
+This repository contains the implementation of [EC-RAFT (ACL 2025 findings)](https://openreview.net/forum?id=ITu3bdLtBn), a method that utilizes Retrieval-Augmented Fine-Tuning (RAFT) to generate structured and cohesive **eligibility criteria** directly from clinical trial titles and descriptions.

-## 🚀 Installation
+## Installation

 Start by cloning the repository and installing the required dependencies: